fkong7/Auto-LV-Modeling/README.md

 * Run `elastix_main.py` through the shell script.

 ### 3. Volumetric Meshing using SimVascular
-*  Update `run_volmesh.sh` with correct file/folder names and mesh edge size
+* Update `run_volmesh.sh` with correct file/folder names and mesh edge size.

 *  Run `volume_mesh_main.py` through the shell script.

+### 4. Generate Mesh Motion File for [svFSI](https://github.com/SimVascular/svFSI)
+* Run `run_simulation.sh` to generate mesh motion file.
+  Input: Surface mesh from segmented geometry with the same connectivity.
+  Output: Displacement files for all the surfaces in this [format](https://simvascular.github.io/docssvFSI.html#app_app_prescribed_wall_motion).

 ## Acknowledgement
 This work was supported by the NSF, Award #1663747.